damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/login-logout.md

 }
 ```

-The method also takes a `configId` and a `urlHandler` in case you want to pass this.
+The method also takes a `configId` and a `authOptions` in case you want to pass this.

 ### `logoffLocal()`